blacklightpy/vaultofknowledge/Ideas and References/Data Organization.md

 Tags: #ideas #knowledge-management #database

 **Screen utilization**
-Linearly seperated content (A | B | C) saves a lot of screen space in comparison to using bullet points, that too without disregarding whitespaces.
+Horizontally separated content (A | B | C) saves a lot of screen space in comparison to using bullet points, that too without disregarding whitespaces.

 **Folders**
 Folders are like boxes.
 Too many or too less folders and it becomes harder to find data.
 This means folders must be created in proportion to the notes.